master-atsi/master-atsi.github.io/practical-infos.md

 ## Housing

-Finding an accommodation in the Paris area may take some time, so we advice candidates of the Master to take action well in advance.
+Finding an accommodation in the Paris area may take some time, so we advise candidates of the Master to take action well in advance.

 - [universite-paris-saclay.fr/vie-de-campus/logement](https://www.universite-paris-saclay.fr/vie-de-campus/logement)